jclo/overslash/_dist/README.md

 Then, you can embed it in your own library.
 So, you can ship your library without any external dependencies.

+`Overslash` is intended to run on both Node.js and ECMAScript 2015 (ES6) compliant browsers.

 ## API